 - 5% on quarterly rotating purchase categories (This is capped at $1,500 spending for the category.)

-- 5% on grocery store purchases (excluding Target and Walmart) up to $12,000 purchased in the first year
+- 5% on gas station purchases up to $6,000 purchased in the first year

 - 3% on dining (This includes both takeout purchases and delivery services.)

 - 3% on drug store purchases (Chase describes this as a bonus on “daily essentials,” which includes items like medicine, toiletries and diapers.)